NoelM/hambooklet/CONTRIBUTING.md

 # Welcome to Amateur Radio Booklet's the contributing guide

-The booklet is open to contribution and protected by the CC BY-SA 4.0 rules.
+The booklet is open to contribution and protected by the CC BY-SA 4.0 license.
-You can propose contribution through Pull Requests.
+You can propose contributions through Pull Requests.

-The purpose of the booklet is to be used globally, when you are in the hurry, in the filed (SOTA, portable, ...), or off-line.
+The purpose of the booklet is to be used globally, when you are operating, in the hurry, outside (SOTA, portable, ...), or off-line.

 ## Requirements